-Surgical intervention is the best evidence based management of this condition.
-Surgery involves removing the diseased fascia and releasing any structures which may have contracted during the disease process to enable full movement of the affected joints.
-Despite surgery, Dupuytrens Disease may reoccur.
+The evidence suggests that surgical correction provides the most successful results for patients with this condition.
+Surgery involves removing the diseased tissue and releasing any structures which may have contracted/tightened during the disease process to allow full movement of the joints.
+Despite surgery, Dupuytren’s Disease may reoccur.

-Stiffness in the joints of the affected fingers can be normal after surgery.
+Stiffness in the joints of the affected fingers can be normal after surgical treatment of Dupuytren’s disease.
 A thermoplastic splint will often be required to help keep the fingers straight after surgery.
-The type of splint required may vary depending on the severity of the condition and your therapist or surgeon will determine which type will be most beneficial for you and how often you should wear it.
+The type of splint required may vary depending on the severity of the condition.
+Your therapist or surgeon will determine which type will be most beneficial for you.

 Following surgery, it is very common to experience swelling in the hand.
-It is important that this be addressed as swelling can interfere with wound healing and can decrease joint mobility.
+It is important that this is treated because swelling can interfere with wound healing and can cause finger stiffness.
 Post-operative swelling can be managed in a number of different ways including elevation, ice and compression.
 Your therapist may recommend a compressive bandage or glove.
 Retrograde massage is another technique utilised to reduce swelling.
 It involves slowly stroking the fluid down the fingertips, towards the wrist and forearm.
+Your therapist will teach you this technique if they would like you to begin this.

 Once the wound has healed, scar management can commence.
-Scar tissue can take several months to mature and it is natural for the scar to become more thick, red and hard after surgery.
+Scar tissue can take several months to mature and it is natural for the scar to become more thick, red and hard after surgery to treat Dupuytren’s disease.

 Scar management involves: